What Is Vegan Leather? Is it eco-friendly? And durable?

 As consumers, we need to realise how powerful we are.
 Every time we buy something, we actually vote, and if the brand still wants a business that is profitable in 15 to 20 years, they have to address the environmental impact and the social injustice.
 Because it’s only going to get worse.

 And remember, even ethical leather isn’t perfect.
 Ultimately, all animal leather requires killing animals.
-As a vegetarian, I cannot stand that.
-If like me, you are already thinking that you don’t want to be part of this system anymore, let’s have a look at what vegan leather has to offer.
+Let’s have a look at what vegan leather has to offer.

 There are two categories of vegan leather: